mbdeaton/NeutrinoAnnihilationPaper/README.md

 These guidelines establish conventions to improve the text of the article.
 "Prefer to..." below means break the rule if it makes sense to.

+* Use abstract tensor notation, no bold or bbold for vectors.
 * Prefer to write things in words not letters throughout: e.g. avoid "NSBH" or "MRI".
 * Prefer to use "neutron star--black hole" to "black hole--neutron star"